From spin squeezing to fast state discrimination: Fast discrimination with torsion and dissipation

 Here we develop this idea further, focusing on a related computational benefit of the nonlinear dynamics: autonomy.
-By this we mean that the discrimination gate and experimental protocol do not depend on the values of $ \{ {\bf r}_{\rm a} , {\bf r}_{\rm b} \}$, and their prior knowledge is no longer required.
-In particular, we design an {\it autonomous} quantum state discrimination gate that distinguishes any state in subset $ {\mathbb V}_{\! +} $ from any in $ {\mathbb V}_{\! -} $, where $ {\mathbb V}_{\! \pm} $ are the sets of inputs (basins of attraction) feeding the stable fixed points $ {\bf r}^{\rm fp}_{\pm} $.
+By this we mean that the QSD gate and experimental protocol do not depend on the values of $ \{ {\bf r}_{\rm a} , {\bf r}_{\rm b} \}$, and their prior knowledge is no longer required.
+In particular, we design an {\it autonomous} QSD gate that distinguishes any state in subset $ {\mathbb V}_{\! +} $ from any in $ {\mathbb V}_{\! -} $, where $ {\mathbb V}_{\! \pm} $ are the sets of inputs (basins of attraction) feeding the stable fixed points $ {\bf r}^{\rm fp}_{\pm} $.
+Note that the autonomous QSD gate discussed here is no longer a single-input protocol because the outputs $ {\bf r}^{\rm fp}_{\pm} $ are not perfectly distinguishable.
+However, because the fixed points $ {\bf r}^{\rm fp}_{\pm} $ are known explicitly (see below), we expect that a second step mapping them to the perfectly distinguishable classical states $ \{ \KET{0}, \KET{1} \}$ can be implemented, making the gate both single-input and autonomous (we do not discuss the second step here).

 Let's put nonlinearity aside briefly and recall how dissipation and decoherence are included in the Bloch sphere picture

 where $\mu \in \{ x,y,z\}$.
 The most general linear time-local equation of motion (linear Markovian master equation) for a quantum state $\rho \in \CMATRIX{d} $ is